dcjones/quip/README.md

 Primarily Quip works by building statistical models of the read ids, nucleotide sequences, and quality scores which are then compressed using arithmetic coding.
+In addition, we use a highly efficient de novo assembler, to assemble contiguous regions and store nucleotide sequences as positions within these contigs.

 In the following sections we give specific details.
-These details may change as the program is refined.

 Read IDs
 --------